Custom Search

 Universal Gravitational Law

-Gravitational attraction of two objects depends upon mass of objects and the distance between them
+Gravitational attraction between two objects vs. mass of the objects and the distance between them.

-The gravitational attraction of two objects depends upon the mass of each object and the distance between them.
-This relationship is called the Gravitational Law and can be expressed as
+The gravitational attraction between two objects depends upon the mass of the objects and the distance between them.
+This relationship is often called the "Universal Law of Gravitation" and can be expressed as

 F = kG m1 m2 / r2 (1)